txomon/python-tutorial/README.md

 ![Pycharm complains when there is no import](images/09-pycharm-exporter-normal.png)

 And now, get ready for the magic of an IDE.
 Remember how we said before that when opening a project it would index the files?
-This enables aditional functionality that you wouldn't dream of in a text editor.
+This enables additional functionality that you wouldn't dream of in a text editor.
 And that's called Autocomplete with IntelliSense.

 To trigger the autocompletion with steroids, do `ctrl-space` once (no autocompletion is suggested) (in Mac it may be `cmd-space`), and twice.

 ![Pycharm ctrl-space twice triggers the magic](images/10-pycharm-exporter-autocomplete.png)

-As you can see, Pycharm sugests as a bunch of objects he can find that have `Exporter` in their name.
+As you can see, Pycharm suggests as a bunch of objects he can find that have `Exporter` in their name.
 We can now use de arrows to navigate to `PDFExporter` and click enter.

 This will do two changes to our code, which will make the red line dissappear.